Are there limits or minimums for how much I can contribute?

 Contributions made via the ActBlue website are the same as those made in other ways (e.g. through the mail, at a fundraiser, etc.) and are counted against relevant contribution limits.

-Contribution limits for 2015-16 are as follows.
-(Note that some differ from the 2014 limits due to the FEC's adjustments for inflation.)
+Contribution limits for 2019-20 are as follows.
+(You can also find these limits on the FEC's website).
+Note that some differ from the 2018 limits due to the FEC's adjustments for inflation.

 - Federal PACs (e.g. ActBlue) — $5,000 per year to each PAC.